phyushin/phyushin.github.io/_posts/2025-10-24-ESP32-Cauldron-project-pt1.markdown

 pixelStrip.setPixelColor(58, ledOn ? colour : 0);
 ```

-Now We're up and running, we can start to experiment with different effects. but that is for another post!
+Now We're up and running, we can start to experiment with different effects. but that is for [another post][8]!

 Hopefully, this was interesting